Kis Desh Mein Hai Meraa Dil

-Kis Desh Mein Hai Meraa Dil (In Which Country Does My Heart Live) is an Indian drama television series that aired on Star Plus.
+Kis Desh Mein Hai Meraa Dil (In Which Country Does My Heart Live) is an Indian television drama series that aired on Star Plus.
 It starred Additi Gupta, Harshad Chopda, Sushant Singh Rajput and Meher Vij.
 It was produced by Ekta Kapoor and Shobha Kapoor under Balaji Telefilms.

 Plot

-The story is of two lovers, Prem and Heer and their undying love for one another.
-Despite conspiracies, tragedies and heart-break, their undying true love for one another prevails through the roughest of times.
+The story is of two lovers, Prem and Heer and their undying love for each other.
+Despite conspiracies, tragedies and heart-break, their undying love for each other prevails through the roughest of times.
 In parallel, the show also focuses on Prem and Heer's siblings Preet and Meher.